-MULTIPLE CHOICE QUESTIONS WITH ANSWERS
+MULTIPLE CHOICE QUESTIONS WITH ANSWERS (MODULE I)

-Module - I (Unit 1 to 6)

-- 1. When predefined rules are enforced or bind on people it is called as
+1. When predefined rules are enforced or b ind on people it is called as

-- a) Act
+a) Act

-- b) Law
+b) Law

-- c) Section
+c) Section

-- d) all of the above
+d) all of the above

 Answer. b) Law

-- 2. Contract Act deals under which branch of Law
+2. Contract Act deals under which branch of of Law

-- a) Commercial
+a) Commercial

-- b) International
+b) International

-- c) Cyber
+c) Cyber

-- d) None of the above
+d) None of the above

 Answer. a) Commercial

-- 3. Which of the following is not a branch of Law
+3. Which of the following is not a branch of Law

-- a) Commercial
+a) Commercial

-- b) International
+b) International

-- c) Mercantile
+c) Mercantile

-- d) Legal
+d) Legal

 Ans. d) Legal

-4. A contract is a/an made between two or more parties which the Law will enforce.
+nade between two or more

+parties which the Law will enforce.

-- a) Offer
+a) Offer

-- b) Transaction
+b) Transaction

-- c) Agreement
+c) Agreement

-- d) none of the above
+d) none of the above

 Answer. c) Agreement

-- 5. All Contract is a/an
+5. All Contract is a/an

-- a) Offer
+a) Offer

-- b) Agreement
+b) Agreement

-- c) Acceptance
+c) Acceptance

-- d) Transaction
+d) Transaction